Developer Guide

 Use Cases

-(For all use cases below, the System is the EZ-Schedule
+(For all use cases below, the System is the EZ-Schedule and the Actor is the user, unless specified otherwise)

 Use case: Add an event